Skip to main content

 BuildError

-Errors surfaced by the builders’ .build() methods.
-The same enum covers NetworkPolicy::builder(), DnsBuilder, and NetworkBuilder (the network and DNS builders accumulate errors lazily; the first failure surfaces from the outermost .build() in the chain).
+Errors surfaced by the builders’ build() methods.
+The same enum covers NetworkPolicy::builder(), DnsBuilder, and NetworkBuilder; the network and DNS builders accumulate lazily, so the first failure surfaces from the outermost build() in the chain.

 VariantCause